Tensor-based computation of metastable and coherent sets: Numerical Examples

-For completeness, we also verify that the second eigenfunction estimated by AMUSEt correctly encodes the folding process of NTL9.
+For completeness, we also verify that the eigenfunctions estimated by AMUSEt correctly encode the folding process of NTL9, which is known as the slowest dynamical process for this system.
 To this end, we apply PCCA~\cite{DEUFLHARD2005} to the time series of the first two eigenfunctions and assign each snapshot to one of two metastable states if the degree of membership exceeds $0.5$.
-We then calculate the contact probabilities separately for each of the two states.
-These so-called contact maps are shown in the upper left triangles of Figures~\ref{fig: ntl9 2}~(a) and (b).
-By comparing to the contact maps provided by the reference model (lower right triangles in Figures~\ref{fig: ntl9 2}~(a) and (b)), we see that there is virtually no difference.
-In Figures~\ref{fig: ntl9 2}~(c) and (d), we also show representative structures for the unfolded and folded state, respectively.
-The results shown in Figures~\ref{fig: ntl9 2} are based on the HOCUR model at $p = 20$, but we have verified that the same results can be obtained if the direct model is analyzed.
+We then calculate the contact frequencies separately for each of the two states.
+The resulting so-called contact maps are shown in the upper left triangles of Figures~\ref{fig: ntl9 2}~(a) and (b).
+By comparing to the contact maps provided by the reference Markov model (lower right triangles in Figures~\ref{fig: ntl9 2}~(a) and (b)), we see that there is virtually no difference.

-\subsection{ABC flow}
+\subsection{ABC Flow}